ncsuSEAL/commonCode/planetdownloader/README.md

 #### Last edited June 16, 2023
 #### Editors: Izzi

-## Step 1: Create a virtual environment and install the Planet SDK for Python
+## Prerequisites: A virtual environment and the Planet SDK for Python
 NOTE: You need to be using Python3 for this.

 If you don't have the Planet SDK:
 1. In your terminal, type: `python3 -m venv ~/.venv/planet-v2`
 2. Then, type `source ~/.venv/planet-v2/bin/activate` to activate the virtual environment